grimmlab/easyPheno/docs/source/tutorials/tut_adv_synth.rst

 :Simulation_{sim_id}.csv: Contains the sample IDs corresponding to the genotype matrix, a column for the simulated phenotype (e.g. ``sim1``) and one column with the same phenotype but shifted to get rid of negative values (``sim1_shift``)
 :Simulations_Overview.csv: Contains the sim_id and additional information such as number of samples, number of causal SNPs, etc. for each simulation

-and within another subfolder ``sim_configs`` three files containing additional information:
+And within another subfolder ``sim_configs`` three files containing additional information:

 :simulation_config_{sim_id}.csv: Contains detailed information of the phenotype such as the SNP ID and effect size of causal markers.
 :background_{sim_id}.csv: Contains all SNP IDs of the used background markers